INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed Against Frequency Therapeutics, Inc. and Encourages Investors to Contact the Firm Before August 2, 2021

-The law firm of Kirby+McInerney+LLP announces that a securities class action lawsuit has been filed in the U.S. District Court for the District of Massachusetts on behalf of those who acquired Frequency Therapeutics, Inc. (“Frequency” or the “Company”) (NASDAQ: FREQ) securities from November 16, 2020 through March 22, 2021, inclusive (the “Class Period”).
+NEW YORK, July 20, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a securities class action lawsuit has been filed in the U.S. District Court for the District of Massachusetts on behalf of those who acquired Frequency Therapeutics, Inc. (“Frequency” or the “Company”) ( FREQ) securities from November 16, 2020 through March 22, 2021, inclusive (the “Class Period”).
 Investors have until August 2, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Frequency is a Massachusetts-based pharmaceutical company focused on the development of treatments for hearing loss, including its drug “FX-322.”
 Frequency has conducted several clinical studies evaluating the safety and effectiveness of FX-322, the most significant of which was a Phase 2a study that began in October 2019.